FIELD BIOLOGIST – ID# 20624.

 DUTIES: Performs office and field work in support of the PMRF Natural Resources (NR) Program.
 Assists in adaptive management planning by providing regular updates on monitoring results and trends in protected species population status and identification of emergent needs.
 Conducts regular field monitoring for protected species.
 Drives to access field sites.
 Participates in a variety of projects to support the Integrated Natural Resources Management Program (INRMP) execution including: targeted surveys of protected species on base; capturing, transporting, and releasing Laysan albatross and their eggs during the nesting season; conducting predator control activities including feral cat control; and working with local growers to improve availability and condition of plants to support future revegetation efforts.
 Responds to reports of injured wildlife, potentially outside of core working hours.
 Maintains NR database and ensure that all data collected is incorporated in a timely manner.
 Produces reports, spreadsheets, tables, and graphs with collected data to support the NR Program.
 Functions as a subject matter expert for the NR program to assist with environmental project reviews and general questions about the NR program.
 Plans and leads educational events for PMRF team, residents, visitors, and the public to improve awareness of the natural resources and conservation program at PMRF.

 PRIMARY QUALIFICATIONS: EDUCATION/TRAINING: Bachelor’s Degree from an accredited four (4) year college or university in Biological Sciences, Natural Resource Management, Environmental Science, Wildlife Biology, or a related field.
-EXPERIENCE: At least one (1) year work experience in or related to managing natural resources or wildlife.
+EXPERIENCE: At least one (1) year of experience in or related to managing natural resources or wildlife.
 Experience conducting wildlife and vegetation surveys.
 Experience needs to be documented well and acquired under the employment of an academic institution, governmental agency, private company, or non-profit organization in the appropriate field.
 ABIL/KNOW/SKILLS: Basic knowledge of the natural history of the native Hawaiian wildlife.
 Basic familiarity with native Hawaiian ecosystems, native Hawaiian plants and wildlife.
 Familiarity with techniques used to inventory and monitor wildlife and other natural resource assets.
 Ability to work well in a team setting, as well as work independently on tasks.
 Must be able to maintain a positive professional attitude in support of a productive work environment.
 Must have good oral and written communication skills.
 Able to take good field notes, and record biological data with a global positioning system (GPS).
 Ability to collect, organize, and manage a variety of field data.
 Ability to analyze data and present findings and recommendations in written report format.
 Ability to use word-processing, database, and spreadsheet programs.
 Must possess a valid driver’s license (and if use of personal vehicle on the job is required, must also have valid personal driver’s insurance equivalent to Hawai‘i’s No-Fault Driver’s Insurance) and maintain throughout the duration of employment.
 Post Offer/Employment Condition: Must be able to pass a post offer criminal background check for employment as a Navy Contractor.
+Applicants selected will be subject to a Government security investigation and must meet eligibility requirements for access to unclassified information.
 Must possess the American Red Cross Certification in First Aid/CPR (or be able to obtain the certificate following the training provided within three (3) months from date of hire) and maintain throughout duration of employment.
 Must complete the online Hazard Communication training immediately after hire or no later than employee’s initial exposure to hazardous chemicals.
 PHYSICAL/MEDICAL REQUIREMENTS: Ability to conduct work under strenuous outdoor conditions (e.g., extreme weather, thick brush, steep terrain) on a secured military base.
 POLICY AND/OR REGULATORY REQUIREMENTS: As a condition of employment, employee will be subject to all applicable RCUH policies and procedures and, as applicable, subject to University of Hawai‘i's and/or business entity's policies and procedures.
 Violation of RCUH's, UH's, or business entity's policies and/or procedures or applicable State or Federal laws and/or regulations may lead to disciplinary action (including, but not limited to possible termination of employment, personal fines, civil and/or criminal penalties, etc.).

 SECONDARY QUALIFICATIONS: Experience in programs managing protected species and ecosystems on Navy lands in Hawai‘i.
 Knowledge of the life history of protected species at PMRF.
 Ability to effectively use and manage a database.
 Knowledge of Department of the Navy natural resources programs, and the policy, organizational contexts within which they are managed.
 Familiarity with data analysis and using critical thinking skills in reviewing reports.